Casy7/Skyrim-saves/README.md

 # Skyrim-saves
-Yeah) That's just my save-files of Skyrim SE.
-You can use it for your own... for your own risk
+Yeah) That's just my old save-files of Skyrim SE.
+You can use it for your own... for your own risk;)